 The use of a resist slip underneath glaze is relatively recent and probably pioneered by the famous American raku potter Paul Soldner quite accidentally when he noticed that a slip painted underneath glaze produced an interesting effect.

 The process of Naked Raku is even more taxing than normal raku but it has an allure that is simply magical.

 Your Naked Raku is a work of art and should be treated carefully.
 It is low fired and porous and fragile.
 It will NOT hold water, however if you want to put flowers in the vessels simply insert a waterproof plastic bag inside and fill that with water.
 The bags from boxes of wine are ideal, cut down plastic milk containers are also good as the tops are easily cut with scissors and they bend nicely to fit different sizes.

 Please do not put your Naked Raku in a spot where it will get continual bright sunlight as this will eventually fade the patterns.

 Do not leave the piece outside in the winter, because the clay is porous it will get wet and if it freezes it will crack.
 If the piece gets wet the markings will go dark, don’t worry once it dries out it will lighten again.
 This may take a day or so depending on the temperature and size of the piece.

-Due to problems with an arthritic thumb my output has slowed and I am not taking on new gallery commitments.
-You can visit my home gallery by appointment or contact me directly if you wish to buy any larger pieces.
+You may visit my home gallery by appointment or contact me directly if you wish to buy any pieces.